 1. JPMorgan Chase awards TREC Community Fund $6 million for the creation of the Dallas Collaborative for Equitable Development

 In October, TREC Community Fund received one of seven investments nationwide from JPMorgan Chase’s Partnerships for Raising Opportunity in Neighborhoods program.
 The $6 million total was the largest single investment ever received by the Community Fund.
-In partnership with the Dallas County Community College District (DCCCD) Education & Innovation HUB, LiftFund, and the Texas Mezzanine Fund, the Dallas Collaborative for Equitable Development will develop affordable housing options and create jobs, workforce training programs, and community ownership and leadership opportunities in The Bottom, West Dallas-Census Tract 205, and Forest District neighborhoods.
+In partnership with the Dallas County Community College District (DCCCD) Education & Innovation HUB and LiftFund, the Dallas Collaborative for Equitable Development will develop affordable housing options and create jobs, workforce training programs, and community ownership and leadership opportunities in The Bottom, West Dallas-Census Tract 205, and Forest District neighborhoods.

 2. The Dallas Stars Foundation announces $2 million investment in the Forest District During FightNight XXXI

 As Dallas’ home hockey team prepares to take on the Nashville Predators in the 2020 Bridgestone NHL Winter Classic at the historic Cotton Bowl Stadium, its Foundation is set to partner with St. Philip’s School & Community Center on its Legacy Project.
 Those in attendance at this year’s FightNight had the chance to see former Dallas goaltender and current Stars Foundation President Marty Turco and team mascot Victor E. Green announce the five-year commitment with St. Philip’s Perot Family Headmaster Dr. Terry Flowers before the bouts began.
 The Legacy Project will assist in building a new multi-sport athletic complex and fund after school and summer programming initiatives for St. Philip’s.

 3. TREC Foundation celebrates its 25th anniversary during Giving Gala